pg_dirtyread

 CREATE EXTENSION pg_dirtyread;Usage

-pg_dirtyread allows reading dead (deleted/updated) rows that have not yet been vacuumed.
-The function returns RECORD, so a table alias describing the schema is required.
+pg_dirtyread reads dead or updated heap rows that have not yet been vacuumed away.
+The function returns record, so every call needs a table alias that declares the columns you want back.

 Basic Usage